Alfred Embarrato

 Alfred "Al Walker" Embarrato (November 12, 1909 – February 21, 2001), also known as "Alfred Scalisi" a.k.a."
-Aldo Elvorado", was a New York mobster who became a caporegime of the Bonanno crime family and a powerful labor figure at The New York Post distribution plant.
+Aldo Elvorado", was an American mobster who became a caporegime of the Bonanno crime family and a powerful labor figure at The New York Post distribution plant.

 Newspaperman

-Born on the Lower East Side, Manhattan to first generation immigrants Salvatore Embarrato and Mary from Adrano, Italy Embarrato lived at Knickerbocker Village, on Monroe St. He was married to a woman named Constance and father of three children.
+Born in Adrano to Salvatore Imbarrato and Maria from Sicily, Italy.
+Embarrato lived at Knickerbocker Village, on Monroe St. He was married to a woman named Constance and father of three children.
 One of Embarrato's neighbors was his nephew, Anthony Mirra, who became a widely feared soldier in the Bonanno family.
 Embarrato was employed at the New York Post from the 1960s to 1990s as a general foreman for the paper's distribution plant.
 When real estate owner Peter Kalikow bought the Post in 1988, his managers noted that Embarrato did no visible work and naively tried to fire him.
 When word of Embrrato's firing spread, the other Post foremen quickly agreed to take a salary cut so that Embarrato could keep his job.
 In 1990, District Attorney Robert Morgenthau began an extensive investigation of mob control at the New York newspapers, including the Post.
 Three years later, Embarrato was indicted on charges related to this investigation.